 Helena is a clinician and academic.
 She is an endocrinologist who is strongly committed to leading and driving evidence into practice to ensure improved health outcomes.
 She is the Director of Monash Centre for Health Research and Implementation (MCHRI) at the Monash University’s School of Public Health, and also the Executive Director of Monash Partners Academic Health Sciences Centre.
 Helena sits on the NHMRC research committee and has held a range of leadership roles throughout her career.

 Jacqui is Deputy Director of MCHRI and Head of MCHRI Women’s Public Health and Health Equity Program.
 She is a gynaecologist whose research field is Women's health and particularly Aboriginal and Torres Strait Islander Women's Health.
 Her clinical and research work is based in the Northern Territory and Victoria.

 This was the most impactful course I have done in recent years.
 I have thought about it almost every day since, and still feel inspired and empowered as a result.

 Manager, Royal Children's Hospital

-‘The two days provided me with inspiration and knowledge to be able to get out and do what I already can but didn't trust myself to do.’
+This course provided me with inspiration and knowledge to be able to get out and do what I already can but didn't trust myself to do.

 Unit Manager, Monash Health